-Mallon and Kublu say most younger-generation Inuks don’t even speak their native language.
+Mallon and Kublu say that in one area, most younger-generation Inuks don’t even speak their native language.
 They say this is partly due to the globalization of English, and partly because resources to learn it are limited – even in traditional Inuit communities.
-Setting up the Eskimo Language School in Rankin Inlet was Mallon’s response to the latter problem.

 But according to Kublu, not all hope is lost.
 She said the advent of social media is helping tremendously in connecting Inuks around the world, and giving the language a platform for global exposure.

 “YouTube gives people everywhere access to Inuktitut singing, for example,” she said.